 Advocates of the ban see it as a chance not only to end animal slaughter in Denver, but also spark a nationwide movement to incite change through city ballot boxes rather than consumers' buying habits, which can at times be tough to influence.
 It also would affect nearly 1,000 growers in the central and western United States who supply Superior Farms.

 In 2022, according to the University of Denver, ranchers from Colorado and surrounding states hauled around 300,000 head of sheep to the facility, the last meatpacking plant left in the city.
-It sits across from the South Platte River near the historic Livestock Exchange Building, once a buzzing market for cattle, sheep and swine, and the National Western Center, a complex where the annual National Western Stock Show is held.
+It sits across the South Platte River from the historic Livestock Exchange Building, once a buzzing market for cattle, sheep and swine, and the National Western Center, a complex where the annual National Western Stock Show is held.

 These lamb producers now risk losing access to the market Superior Farms provides in 2026, as voters decide whether it should be unlawful to "construct, maintain or use" a slaughterhouse within the city and county.
 Pro-Animal Future, a group opposed to animal slaughter, secured the measure’s spot on the ballot last November after collecting 15,246 signatures, well above the 8,940-signature threshold.